23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Go for a swim

-Shutterstock 1138345259
+shutterstock 1138345259

 Swimming has long been recommended as a good exercise for people with arthritis; the weightlessness reduces the impact on joints while the exercise and improved circulation can help you find joint pain relief.
 A Taiwanese study found that working out in water significantly improves knee and hip flexibility, strength, and aerobic fitness.
 Meanwhile, an Australian study found that such programs also resulted in less pain and better overall function.
 Ask your local health club, hospital, or swimming pool about classes specifically designed for people with arthritis.
 Here are an additional 15 life hacks that can help make arthritis less painful.